nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 At the end of the day wether you want to have the application sitting in your root domain or a subdomain is your decision.

 I added an entrance for `p.example.com`.
-Here `p` stands for `private` and can be anything.
+Here `p` stands for `private` but we can use any other name.
 In our case we will serve the django admin page from that subdomain.

 You don't need to point all the `A Records` to the same computer.
 For example your webpage could be host in a different place like [GitHub](https://pages.github.com/).
 See the documentation bellow about the Caddyfile.